oven-sh/bun/docs/runtime/configuration.md

 # path to read bun.lockb from
 path = "bun.lockb"

-# path to save bun.lockb to
-savePath = "bun.lockb"

-# whether to save the lockfile to disk
-save = true

 # whether to save a non-Bun lockfile alongside bun.lockb
 # only "yarn" is supported
 print = "yarn"